cloudesignerx/cloudesignerx/README.md

-- 👋 Hi, I’m @
+- 👋 Hi, I’m Mazid
-- 👀 I’m interested in ...
+- 👀 I’m interested in DevOps
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning tools such as Terraform, Jenkins, Dockers, Kubernetes
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Cloud and DevOps projects
-- 📫 How to reach me ...
+- 📫 You can reach me on www.linkedin.com/in/m-rahman-cloud23

 <!---
 mazoncloud/mazoncloud is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.